+Name(s)

-Na me(s) el free to ask questions that you may have other than basic questions listed below for recording.
-How many board feet of lumber are produced by the plant each day?
-2. What is the supply voltage system for the plant and how much the electricity cost per kWh and how much utility bill is paid for electricity?
-3. What is the biggest size of electric motor they have in the plant and what it is used for?
-4. How the motors are started up (all at once or stagger start)?
-5. What type of lighting (light bulbs) is used by the mill?
-6. What programming language is used to program the automation?
-7. How the operation is turned off if there is a problem in production line?
-8. Write down the general sequence of lumber operation from log feeding to sawing to final size.
+Feel free to ask questions that you may have other than basic questions listed below for recording.

+- 1. What does the SCADA control system actually monitors and controls and what data are logged? - 2.
+What is the supply voltage system for the plant and how much the electricity cost per kWh and how much utility bill is paid for electricity? - 3.
+What is the biggest size of electric motor they have in the plant and what it is used for? - 4.
+How the motors are started up (all at once or stagger start)? - 5.
+What programming language is used to program the SCADA system? - 6.
+How the operator is notified if there is a problem in the process line? - 7.
+Write down the general sequence of main operation when the system is turned on and when turned off.